 To accommodate the majority of major leaguers who possessed more mortal power (or none at all), Clark Griffith continuously toyed with moving in the distant fences in left.
 He did so twice, in 1946 and 1950—from 407 feet down the line to 375 and 388, respectively.
 In both cases, Griffith quickly moved them back—sometimes in midseason—because he discovered visiting teams were able to take more advantage of the shorter dimensions than his Senators, who he had built to sear line drives into the gaps and not over the fences.

-In the Senators’ rare run of good times—a ten-year period from 1924-33 that yielded eight winning records, three AL pennants and, in 1924, their lone World Series title—Griffith found another way to reduce field dimensions: By adding temporary seats deep in the outfield.
+In the Senators’ rare run of good times—a 10-year period from 1924-33 that yielded eight winning records, three AL pennants and, in 1924, their lone World Series title—Griffith found another way to reduce field dimensions: By adding temporary seats deep in the outfield.
 The maneuver was more about revenue than runs, and was a common tactic utilized by many World Series participants of the time; it seemed to make sense at Griffith Stadium, which was often criticized for having too much outfield real estate anyway.
 Sometimes it helped the Senators; in the 1925 World Series against the Pirates, Goose Goslin bounced two line drives into the temporary seats and was granted home runs per the ground rules.
-Sometimes it didn’t help; Mel Ott’s tenth-inning fly ball into the temps officially resulted in a solo home run that won Game Five and the 1933 Fall Classic for the New York Giants over the Senators.
+Sometimes it didn’t help; Mel Ott’s 10th-inning fly ball into the temps officially resulted in a solo home run that won Game Five and the 1933 Fall Classic for the New York Giants over the Senators.

 The First Fan.